- No need to see a doctor, nurse or healthcare professional

 Pulling out suits some couples, especially if pregnancy would be a happy surprise

-It’s acceptable for women whose religion or culture forbids other methods
+It’s acceptable for people whose religion or culture forbids other methods

 How much effort is pulling out?

-Timing is everything with the withdrawal method, and it’s totally reliant on the man to know when he needs to pull out for it to work effectively
+Timing is everything with the withdrawal method, and it’s totally reliant on the partner to know when they needs to pull out for it to work effectively

 It can be done in combination with other methods, for example, using condoms at a woman's most fertile times, and withdrawing at other times